riccardo-giomi/rails-places-and-pictures/README.md

 An application created as an exercise, it allows to save places selected from a map and upload pictures which will be associated with that place.

+The app's main page will show a map marking all places on the planet, with clustering and a smart initial zoom.

 It will Start from a "normal" Rails application created with my [quickstart template](https://github.com/riccardo-giomi/rails-7.1-quickstart), and made into a Hotwire application.